Trisky/MiMercado/readme.md

 .
 Lists articles, including those that have been 'paused' in Mercado Libre

 **TODO**
+1. Unit tests

-1. Nicer looks.
+2. Nicer looks.
-2. Multitenancy: It should be able to support listing the articles of multiple users at the same time
+3. Multitenancy: It should be able to support listing the articles of multiple users at the same time
-2. Admin portal
+4. Admin portal
-3. Hiding certain articles from visitors sight
+5. Hiding certain articles from visitors sight

 **HOW TO**